Effective Literature Searching for Researchers

 - Building and documenting a reproducible search strategy (structure, search terms, syntax)

-- Incorporating other advanced search techniques into your strategy (citation searching, grey literature)
+- Incorporating other advanced search techniques into your strategy (citation, reference chaining, journal search, hand searching)

 Preparation: Please come with a research question in mind and choose a few key articles on that address your research question.